Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 The K240 Studio has been around in some form or fashion for many years dating back to the ’70s.

-Because the bass is mostly out of the way, you’re really able to hear instruments and voices in an incredibly lifelike way.
+Because the bass doesn’t drown out other frequencies, you’re really able to hear instruments and voices in an incredibly lifelike way.

 The realistic nature of how the K240 presents music is almost alarming at times.

-This is something common in audiophile-type headphones, but the 240 is certainly one of the most unique sound signatures I’ve ever come across.
+This is something common in audiophile-type headphones, but the K240 is certainly one of the most unique sound signatures I’ve ever come across.

-it’s a huge asset in the studio, but far from perfect.
+For this reason, it’s a huge asset in the studio, but far from perfect, and thus why it’s ranked lower than the other options on this list.

-this is a fantastic solution for mixing and should be considered at or near the top of an open-back list of considerations.
+Still, the K240 is a fantastic solution for mixing and should be considered at or near the top of any list of open-back headphones.
+Its clarity, detail, and accuracy make it an invaluable tool for critical listening in the studio.

 What you won’t like